-MYTH 7: New technology in AC furnaces makes DC furnaces redundant
+Myth 7: New technology in AC furnaces makes DC furnaces redundant

-It is true that, for steel making, AC arc furnaces to melt scrap are enjoying a growing popularity over the DC arc furnace for some practical advantages, but the physics has not changed.
-The AC arc furnace's current can not be kept 100% symmetrical; its power factor is poorer; power on / off is achieved through switching of the furnace transformer; and, while arcing, the AC arc furnace always generates more flicker than a DC arc furnace.
-This might not be much of an issue in cases where a) the furnace is not very big and b) where the supplying electrical grid is strong (high short circuit capacity).
+It is true that, for steelmaking, AC arc furnaces to melt scrap are enjoying a growing popularity over the DC arc furnace for some practical advantages, but the physics has not changed17.
+The AC arc furnace's current cannot be kept 100% symmetrical; its power factor is poorer; power on/off is achieved through switching of the furnace transformer; and, while arcing, the AC arc furnace always generates more flicker than a DC arc furnace.
+This might not be much of an issue in cases where a) the furnace is not very big and b) where the supplying electrical grid is strong (high shortcircuit capacity).

 Neither the steel industry nor the ferroalloy industry is typically located close to a major cosmopolitan hub with 20 GW of electrical power generation just nearby.
 No, this industry is often far away from a large power generation plant.
-Through the long transmission line required from power generation to supply the electrical power to the plant site, its short-circuit capacity deteriorates over distance, and hence the grid is more and more prone to disturbance by flicker generated in the arc furnace.
+Through the long transmission line required to supply the electrical power to the plant site, the short-circuit capacity of the grid deteriorates over distance, and hence the grid is more and more prone to disturbance by flicker generated in the arc furnace.

-As the electrical utility company needs to deliver clean electrical power to the nearby town or other industrial plants, they often enforce stringent requirements of power quality on all their customers.
+As electrical utility companies need to deliver clean electrical power to the nearby town or other industrial plants, they often enforce stringent requirements of power quality on all their customers.
 This means that all flicker and harmonic current that originates from the electric-arc operation needs to be 'cleaned up' on the plant site.
 The more stable the arc, the less flicker and harmonic current is produced.
-Additionally, reactive power load swings could cause voltage fluctuation with a magnitude of +/- 10% at high voltage level.
+Additionally, reactive power load swings could cause voltage fluctuation with a magnitude of \pm 10% at high voltage level.
 The furnace's operation at poor power factor also has a negative impact on power quality.
 All these phenomena are the more problematic the weaker the power grid is at coupling to the plant site.
-It could escalate to a magnitude where it becomes impossible to operate a large (more than 50 MW) arc furnace.
+They could escalate to a magnitude where it becomes impossible to operate a large (more than 50 MW) arc furnace.

-However, there are a number of corrective means that enhance power quality and enable arc furnace operation even on a weak grid ( $S{furnace} < 25 \times S{cc\HV}$ ).

-There is the Static Var Compensator (SVC), which allows for constant voltage control on the furnace MV-bus with the help of a thyristor-controlled reactor while keeping the power factor in the required limit and cancelling the harmonic currents at the same time.
-Should power quality targets still not be achieved, an even more effective tool, the voltage source converter (VSC), is at hand; this (in simple terms) uses advanced power electronics, an IGBT stack, for keeping the MV voltage constant (flicker mitigation) and enhances the power quality.
+However, there are a number of corrective means that enhance power quality and enable arc furnace operation even on a weak grid ($S{furnace} < 25 \times S{cc}$ HV).
+There is the Static Var Compensator (SVC), which allows for constant voltage control on the furnace MV-bus with the help of a thyristorcontrolled reactor while keeping the power factor in the required limit and cancelling the harmonic currents at the same time18.
+Should power quality targets still not be achieved, an even more effective tool, the voltage source converter (VSC), is at hand; this (in simple terms) uses advanced power electronics, an Insulated gate bipolar transistor (IGBT) stack, for keeping the MV voltage constant (flicker mitigation) and enhancing the power quality.